-We study the properties of complex fluids such as colloidal suspensions, ferrofluids, liquid crystals, amphiphile solutions, polymers, and ionic fluids.
-Using computational and theoretical techniques, we determine the connections between the structure, dynamics, and phase behaviour of complex fluids, and the properties of the constituent molecules.
+We study the properties of complex fluids such as molecular liquids and solutions, ionic liquids, liquid crystals, surfactants, polymers, colloidal suspensions, ferrofluids, and all kinds of interfaces.
+Using computational and theoretical techniques, we determine the connections between the structure, dynamics, and phase behaviour of complex fluids, and the properties of the constituent particles.

-Simple molecular models are constructed that capture the essential characteristics of real systems.
-We then study these models using computational techniques such as Monte Carlo, molecular dynamics, and Brownian dynamics simulations.
+Atomistic and coarse-grained models are studied using computational techniques such as Monte Carlo, molecular dynamics, and Brownian dynamics simulations.
 We also employ analytical approaches from statistical mechanics.
-These studies yield unique insights on the properties of fluids, and help forge universal relationships between the microscopic and macroscopic properties of matter.
+These studies yield unique insights on the properties of complex fluids, and help forge universal relationships between the microscopic and macroscopic properties of matter.